 CONCLUSION

-As we can see from this review, the two seemingly distinct fields of stem cell research and parasitology are in fact closely entwined.
+As can be seen from this review, the two seemingly distinct fields of stem cell research and parasitology are in fact closely entwined.
 Not only do multicellular parasites have stem cells of their own, but certain parasites exploit stem cells to create niches either within their host stem cells, or by modulating host stem cell activity to create a more habitable environment.
 The use of stem cells as therapies to treat either the parasitic diseases or, more commonly, the sequalae associated with the infection, is becoming increasingly more studied.
 The presented literature allows us to highlight the importance of considering stem cells as important targets for parasites and not underestimate this relationship from a clinical point of view.

 REFERENCES